banzaicloud/pipeline/README.md

 ### Application deployments

-Once Pipeline is started, it can deploy applications using a RESTful API from any Helm repository.
+Once Pipeline is started, it can deploy applications using a RESTful API from any Helm repository or using the in-built CI/CD system.

+#### Deploy using the API

 We have introduced a new feature where beside CLI and gRPC a RESTful API can be used to deploy applications packegd with Helm.

 <p align="center">
 <img src="/docs/images/tiller-rest-flow.png" width="700">